ghc-proposals/ghc-proposals/proposals/extended-typed-holes.md

 The resulting expressions are then wrapped in a `toDyn` call from `Data.Dynamic` prior to being type-checked, and the `runExtHExpr :: LHsExpr GhcTc -> TcM Dynamic` function is provided in `TcHoleErrors`.
-This allows plugin writers to easily run the expressions and obtain a `Dynamic`, which they can then safely try to interpet as whatever type they expect the user to use in the holes.
+This allows plugin developers to easily run the expressions and obtain a `Dynamic`, which they can then safely try to interpet as whatever type they expect the user to use in the holes.

-When the type-checker encounters a `HsExtendedHole` expression, it emits an insoluable `CHoleCan` containing a `ExtendedExprHole` constraint with the string or already run splice as its contents.
-The string or splice can then be accessed via the constraint from plugins or the error reporter.
+When the type-checker encounters a `HsExtendedHole` expression, it emits an insoluable `CHoleCan` (as we do for typed-holes already), but one that contains an `ExtendedExprHole` constraint with the expression (if any) or the expression resulting from running the splice, as well as the inferred type of that expression.
+The expression can then be accessed via the constraint from plugins or the error reporter.

 As it is behind an extension flag, it does not impact any existing parsing nor features, except Haddock and other Haskell AST parsing utilities will